I feel like I'm waiting on my Daddy.

 Some experts say there are five stages of grief.
 Some will tell you it's not necessary to go through them all and there is not a definite order to them, but that all of us, at some time in our life, will encounter and must face and deal with grief.

-All she had to do tonight was be thoughtful and ask me how my mom was doing and I crumbled with reminders of Father's Day all around me and I hide in the office and cry while all celebrate outside the door and I know in my tears that Daddy's not running late.
-He didn't get stopped going out that glass door or caught in traffic.
+All she had to do tonight was be thoughtful and ask me how my mom was doing and I crumbled with reminders of Father's Day all around me.
+I hide in the office and cry while all celebrate outside the door and I know in my tears that Daddy's not running late.
+He didn't get stopped going out that glass door at work or caught in traffic.
 There's no accident on the bridge.
-He's not hiding somewhere angry at me because last year I didn't send him a card or go see him on Father's Day.
+He's not hiding somewhere angry at me because last year I didn't send him a card on Father's Day.

 Because last year I didn't pause to think that it might be my last Father's Day with him.